Sony A7R III versus Sony A7R II

 The A7R III is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A7R II has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.

-So how do things add up?
+So what is the bottom line?
 Is the Sony A7R III better than the Sony A7R II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.